-The program brings Spanish recent graduates in Education to cooperate as teaching assistants in American schools.
+The program brings Spanish recent graduates in Education to cooperate as intern teaching assistants in American schools.
 These young professionals, who are qualified to teach in European schools, participate under a J1 intern visa design.

 Participants hold at least one of the following qualifications: a degree in Pre-school Education, a degree in Elementary Education, or any degree plus a Master in Secondary Education.